-when canceling a VSC, this is caused by having the Validate cancellation option set in the credential profile.
-Currently, you cannot use a credential profile for VSCs if it has the Validate cancellation option set.
-See section 6.4, Setting up a credential profile for VSCs for details of setting up a credential profile for VSCs.
+when cancelling a VSC, this is caused by having the Validate cancelation option set in the credential profile.
+Currently, you cannot use a credential profile for VSCs if it has the Validate cancelation option set.
+See section 5.4, Setting up a credential profile, for details of setting up a credential profile for VSCs.